Terry and Michelle Bone: Royal Tin Can Openers

 Email: ColoradoTincanners@gmail.com

 My name is Jean Bundschuh, and I have been camping since I was 6 months old.
+I live in Colorado and have been here since 1999.
 The fascination with my grandparent’s 1960’s Coastline camper trailer as my playhouse in their driveway, had me lured from a young age.
-My grandparents had instilled the love of travel and camping and family togetherness.
+I grew up camping all around California because my grandparents had instilled the love of travel and camping and family togetherness.
 Once I grew up, and the family trailer was no longer, I yearned for one of my own.
 I was quickly infected with a disease called Aluminitis and had to have more.
-I have owned a handful in the last 5 years.
+I have owned many more than handful in the last 12 years.
 My first was an unidentified one that I quickly learned was above my skill set.
 My second was a 1966 Avion 25M that we loved as a family and took to Yellowstone to enjoy.
 The 1954 Boles Aero near original MiraMar, was my prize however I had to sell her to purchase a home.
-Currently I own 2 1961 trailers; one a prototype Compak Keuka and the second a Streamline Baron.
-I am also on a few year project of renovating a 1947 Boles Aero for my mother.
+Currently I own 3 trailers.
+One a prototype 1961 Compak Keuka, a 1953 Vagabond, and a 1948 Spartan Manor.
+I am also the caretaker for my Mother’s 1959 Coastline, 1966 Boles Aero and will soon be on a few year project of a 1972 Eriba Puck for my mother.
 Did I mention it is a disease?

 I am looking forward to making many more camping friends in the near future and camping with some awesome folks of the southwest!